-Buffett asks investors not to become overoptimistic with business prospects during good times.
-He advises them to keep their feet on ground and take a holistic view of business landscape including competitors, before assuming good business performance of their companies in future.
+Buffett asks investors not to become over-optimistic with business prospects during good times.
+He advises them to keep their feet on the ground and take a holistic view of the business landscape including competitors, before assuming good business performance of their companies in future.

 “…over the last three years…..Berkshire’s per share net worth virtually has doubled, thereby compounding at about 25% annually through a combination of good operating earnings and fairly substantial capital gains.
 Neither this 25% equity gain from all sources nor the 19.4% equity gain from operating earnings in 1978 is sustainable.
 The insurance cycle has turned downward in 1979, and it is almost certain that operating earnings measured by return on equity will fall this year.”

 “Our present thinking is that our underwriting performance relative to the industry will improve somewhat in 1979, but every other insurance management probably views its relative prospects with similar optimism – someone is going to be disappointed.
 Even if we do improve relative to others, we may well have a higher combined ratio and lower underwriting profits in 1979 than we achieved last year.”

 Warren Buffett explains to the investors that the financial numbers reported by companies in compliance with accounting rules may not always show the true business picture of a company.
 Buffett advises that accounting numbers should be taken with a pinch of salt.
 These numbers should at best be viewed as a close approximation of reality.